What Is Wrapped Crypto? All You Need To Know

 But how do we exactly “wrap” these tokens?

-Let’s go back to the wrapped Bitcoin (WBTC) example.
+Let’s go back to wrapped Bitcoin (WBTC) for a moment.

 1. Merchants: Entities that lock their BTC to mint new WBTC on Ethereum or, conversely, burn WBTC to free up the locked BTC.